Running the Pipeline¶

 The complete pipeline flow:

-Create Attack Prompts: Apply attacks to base prompts
+Attack Generation: Apply attacks to base prompts

-Evaluate Responses: Assess model responses for safety
+Evaluation: Assess model responses for safety

 Base Prompts → Attacks → Attack Prompts → Model → Responses → Evaluator → Results